• Skip to primary navigation

 Many of these recipes I've pinned for my ever-growing "to make when I have time" list (Let's be real, it is growing way faster than it is getting checked off).

-Beyond hummus, tahini, also known as sesame seed paste, is often used in savory recipes such as dressings, sauces, and dips, but is versatile enough to be used in sweet offerings as well.
+Beyond hummus, tahini, also known as sesame seed paste, is often used in savory recipes such as dressings, sauces, and dips, but is versatile enough to be used in sweet offerings like bars and bread as well.

 And let me tell you, we are overflowing with tahini creations.